-- It is essential that the image be sampled sufficiently densely; else the image quality will be severely degraded. - Can be expressed via the Sampling Theorem) but the visual effects are most important (example) - With sufficient samples, the image appears continuous.....
+- It is essential that the image be sampled sufficiently densely; else the image quality will be severely degraded. - Can be expressed via the Sampling Theorem) but the visual effects are most important (make your own example!) - With sufficient samples, the image appears continuous.....